 And while his heart may be in the Dolomites, he has no objection to cycling and destroying his ass in other parts of the Alps, like in France.

-Obviously, as with the Giro, he has no problem dubbing those cycling adventures in France as his version of the ‘Tour de France’.
+Obviously, as with the Giro, he has no problem dubbing cycling the Alps in France as his version of the ‘Tour de France’.

 Tour de Suisse